divyansh-123/K-means-based-clustering-using-pyspark/Abstract.md

 Objective:

-The major goal of the project is to develop a K-means-based clustering algorithm in parallel at each step in order to reduce run time and achieve maximum accuracy in assigning cluster labels to data points (i.e. grouping/clustering similar data points and separating dis-similar data points).
+The primary objective of this project is to design a parallel K-means clustering algorithm.
+By implementing parallel processing at each step, the aim is to minimize runtime while maximizing accuracy in assigning cluster labels to data points.
+This involves effectively grouping similar data points and separating dissimilar ones for efficient clustering.

 Work Done: